Interdisciplinary PhD Proposal Guidelines

-A Special Interdisciplinary Program is a formal ad hoc interdepartmental program leading toward the Ph.D.
-It will consist of work taken in two or more departments within the School of Liberal Arts.
-Although the specific requirements for each ad hoc program will differ, the formal requirements for the Ph.D. are: a minimum of one-year residence, a minimum of 48 semester hours of course work, a general examination, the dissertation, and the final examination.
-The maximum number of credits that may transfer to an interdisciplinary Ph.D. program is 24 semester hours.
+A special interdisciplinary PhD program is a formal ad hoc interdepartmental program leading toward the PhD It will consist of work taken in two or more departments within the School of Liberal Arts.
+Although the specific requirements for each ad hoc program will differ, the formal requirements for the PhD are: a minimum of one-year residence, a minimum of 48 semester hours of course work, a general examination, the dissertation, and the final examination/defense.
+The maximum number of credits that may transfer to an interdisciplinary PhD program is 24 semester hours.

 For such a program to be feasible at least one of the disciplines included in the interdisciplinary PhD proposal must be a department that offers a PhD degree and there must be at least one member of the faculty who is a specialist in the interdisciplinary area of the student’s interest and a sufficient number of faculty in at least two departments who are prepared to supervise work in it.
 To determine feasibility, an eligible student should consult with the appropriate faculty before making a formal application proposal.

-To be eligible for such a program, a student must have completed at least one semester of full-time graduate work in one of the related disciplines and be in good standing in a Tulane School of Liberal Arts graduate program.
-PhD students must submit Interdisciplinary PhD proposal and receive approval of proposal to transfer to an Interdisciplinary PhD no later than the end of their first semester of the 3rd year or before any qualifying/oral/comprehensive exams are taken, whichever occurs first.
+To be eligible for such a program, a student must be admitted to an existing PhD program in one of the related disciplines, have completed at least one semester of full-time graduate work in that discipline and be in good standing in the Tulane School of Liberal Arts graduate program.
+Interested PhD students must submit an Interdisciplinary PhD proposal and receive approval of proposal to transfer to an Interdisciplinary PhD no later than the end of their first semester of the 3rd year or before any qualifying/oral/comprehensive exams are taken, whichever occurs first.
 A student currently in residence in the Tulane School of Liberal Arts initiates the process by petition to a qualified member of the faculty citing the student’s own interest in and qualifications for the Interdisciplinary PhD program.
 If the professor considers the student qualified for work in the area of interest, the professor shall become the major advisor-pro tem and shall give formal notification to the student, the appropriate department chairs, and the Dean of the School of Liberal Arts (or Dean’s designee).

 2. Academic qualifications of the student